rafael-santiago/hefesto/README.md

 Hefesto is a multiplatform build system which currently runs on Linux, FreeBSD and Windows.

-The main Hefesto's characteristic is give a more programatic aspect for a build.
+The main Hefesto's characteristic is give a more programatic aspect to build scripts.

-In order to do it Hefesto adopts his own language with a more procedural aspect than declarative.
+In order to do it Hefesto adopts his own language in this case more procedural than declarative.

 Seeking with it:

     * Clarity
     * Organization
     * Expansibility

-This application wasn't thought to help only a small amount of programmers which use some specific languages and toolsets, Hefesto helps on automation of several tasks that go beyond just compling and linking programs.
-Depending on your necessity and disposition to extend the Hefesto.
+This application can help not only a small amount of programmers which use some specific languages and toolsets, Hefesto helps on automation of several tasks that go beyond just compiling and linking programs.
+It depends on your necessity and disposition to extend the Hefesto.

-When you extend Hefesto this don't mean that you need to recompile the application, all is done via Hsl, the specific domain language that Hefesto implements.
+When you extend Hefesto this doesn't mean that you need to recompile the application, all is done via Hsl, the specific domain language which Hefesto implements.

-The Hsl was developed with intention of being simple but robust.
+The Hsl was developed to be simple but robust.

 Hefesto
 -------